 RECIPE

-1 stick (8 Tbsp) of butter (115g) at room temperature
+1 stick (8 Tbsp) of butter (115 g) at room temperature

 1 cup of sweet potato, mashed (1 medium sized sweet potato)

-This morning I was craving something delicious made with apples … most likely because yesterday we went out to an orchard to pick some apples and of course we have a lot of apples now.
-Then I remembered I could easily make Dutch baby and put apples in it.
-Dutch baby is made with three basic ingredients: milk, eggs and flour and seasoned with vanilla and apple spice.
-I also added apples to satisfy our autumn cravings.
+Dutch baby is made with three basic ingredients: milk, eggs and flour and seasoned with vanilla and apple pie spice.
+I also added apples to satisfy my autumn cravings.
 Watch it poof up in the oven and wow your friends and family with this tasty filling breakfast.
-I served it with caramel sauce that further please those ‘autumnish’ cravings … Oh and I still have raspberries growing in my back yard so I had to use some.
+I served it with caramel sauce that further satisfied those ‘autumnish’ cravings … Oh and I still have raspberries growing in my back yard so I had to use some raspberries too.

 RECIPE